FilbinLab/Multidimensional_STEPN/README.md

 It also contains following folders:
 - `resources`: contains metadata, and helper functions to process the data and generate results.
-- `figures`: contains code to generate the figures involving spatial analysis in the manuscript.
 - `cellcharter`: contains scripts to run the CellCharter analysis and plot results.

 ## 5. Co-culture